jtaylor100/jtaylor100.github.io/index.markdown

 title: Home
 ---

-<p>Welcome to my blog.
-You can read <a href="../about.html">some things about me</a> or choose
-  a title from the list below that sounds relatable.</p>
+Welcome to my blog.
+You can read some things [about me](../about.html) or choose a title from the list below that sounds relatable.

-<p>I try to write-up useful things I learn during my work.
-Usually journals of how I have
-  worked or of something that has occurred.
+I try to write-up useful things I learn during my work.
+Usually journals of how I have worked or of something that has occurred.
 Aimed towards anybody who has a role in production in the software industry, i.e. developers, testers, management, communication, ...
-I would also like to progess towards doing original research or rigourous reviews of existing research.</p>
+I would also like to progess towards doing original research or rigourous reviews of existing research.

-<p>Also included are some accounts and essays inspired from my personal life.
-People who know me
-  personally may find these interesting to read in order to understand my story.</p>
+Also included are some accounts and essays inspired from my personal life.
+People who know me personally may find these interesting to read in order to understand my story.

-<h2>Posts</h2>
-$partial("templates/post-list.html")$

 <script type="application/ld+json">
     {